Halachot Gedolot: Authorship controversy

-Other authors, in particular from France, Germany and Italy, ascribe this work to Yehudai Gaon.
+Other authors, in particular from France, Germany and Italy, ascribe this work to Yehudai ben Nahman.
 Some scholars have tried to reconcile these two views by saying that the core of the work was written by Yehudai Gaon and that Simeon Kayyara later expanded it.
 Halevy holds that this "core" is to be identified with the Halakhot Pesukot.
 Louis Ginzberg (in his Geonica) is of the opinion that the Babylonian recension (see below) is the work of Yehudai Gaon and that Simeon Kayyara expanded it into what is now known as the Spanish recension.
 Both these views were formed before the discovery of the sole surviving manuscript of the Halakhot Pesukot, and the question may need to be reassessed.

 Title variations

 Some Jewish-Spanish authors, to distinguish it from later halakhic codices of a similar nature, called the work "Halakhot Rishonot".
 It gives the entire halakhic and practical material of the Talmud in a codified form, and seems to represent the first attempt to treat it according to its contents rather than according to the arrangement of its treatises.